-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 Siem Reap, Cambodia (CNN)For the uninitiated, a visit to Cambodia's famed archaeological wonder, Angkor, can be a bewildering ordeal.
+Imagine this scenario:

 You've dragged yourself out of bed at 4 a.m. to elbow through hundreds of other camera-clutching tourists angling for the perfect sunrise shot at Angkor Wat.